alex-amiotte-suchet/alex-amiotte-suchet.github.io/_pages/data.md

 Under construction, the database will soon be completed with amounts since 1945 and, from 1982, the amounts of loans guaranteed by Sofaris (French company for the insurance of SMEs' venture capital).

 To understand and cite this database, see : Amiotte Suchet A. (2025), “L’« article 8 » : un dispositif oublié de garantie publique pour le financement des PME”, Revue d’économie financière, n° 157, pp. 233-241.

-* Guarantees and public loans for SMEs financing.

-This [database](/files/data.xlsx) is attached to a working paper : Amiotte Suchet A. (2025), "Financing businesses: an affair of State?
-Rise and financialisation of public financing for small and medium-sized enterprises in France".

-The original dataset gathers:
-- amounts of oustanding loans guaranteed by the Sofaris and by the corporatist system of "Article 8" from 1960 to 1994 ;
-- amounts of outstanding public loans to SMEs from 1980 to 2021.

-Explanations of how the database was constructed and wp are available upon request.